Tag Archives: normal

 • kitchens with a gigantic spoon and fork for decor

-• food eaten with your fingers or a normal-sized spoon and fork, but no knife
+• food eaten with your fingers, or scooping up bites with a spoon and fork

-• rice, garlic, soy sauce, and fish sauce (patis) for every meal
+• rice, garlic, soy sauce, and fish sauce (patis), Mang Tomas, and sweet chili sauce as food staples

 • fish with body intact, including head